ncatlab/nlab-content/pages/2/7/8/0/10872/content.md

 ### Weyl anomaly of relativistic string

 Discussion of the conformal anomaly (Weyl anomaly) of the [[relativistic string]] as an anomalous action functional is in ([Freed 86, 2.](#Freed86)).
-The following summary of this is taken from [this MO answer](http://mathoverflow.net/a/99667/381) by Pavel Safranov.
+The following summary of this is taken from [this MO answer](http://mathoverflow.net/a/99667/381) by Pavel Safronov.

 Let $\Sigma$ be a compact surface (worldsheet) and $M$ a Riemannian manifold (spacetime).
 The string partition function looks like